Tamie13/Unit-19/README.md

 Based on the geographic map, recommend a firewall rule that the networking team should implement.
 Provide a "plain english" description of the rule.

-For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."
+**Answer** Firewall rule to block all incoming HTTP traffic where the source IP comes from the Kiev, Ukraine.
+Recommend also blocking
+           outgoing traffic to unrecognized or validated client ip addresses orginiating from out of the country.

-Mapping iplocation before and after the atack revealed that before the attack Paris, France was the primary source of traffic as can be seen below.
+*Mapping iplocation before and after the atack revealed that before the attack Paris, France was the primary source of traffic as can be seen below.*

 *Before The Attack1*
 ![TODO](https://github.com/Tamie13/Unit-19/blob/main/Unit%2019%20Screenshots/Apache%20Logs%20iplocation%20before%20attack.png)

-Attack logs show a large spike in traffic from the Ukraine who had little to no presence before the attack which can be seen in the image below.
+*Attack logs show a large spike in traffic from the Ukraine who had little to no presence before the attack which can be seen in the image below.*

 *After The Attack*
 ![TODO](https://github.com/Tamie13/Unit-19/blob/main/Unit%2019%20Screenshots/Apache%20Attack%20Logs%20iplocation%20pie%20chart.png)

 **Question 2**